asabuncuoglu13/equitable-ai-cookbook/docs/cicd/001-intro.md

 While these libraries are useful for tracking progress and sharing insights with your team, they aren't optimized for fairness-focused processes.
 In such cases, it's important to foster interdisciplinary conversations and track fairness metrics, discrimination cases, and related outputs.

-We designed FAID to integrate easily with these tools, making it simple to log fairness-related data.
-Developers can also add FAID scripts directly to their codebase for customized tracking formats (see [FAID's Guide on this issue](https://github.com/asabuncuoglu13/faid/tree/main/docs/direct-integration.md)).
+We developed a set of useful functions to integrate metadata management for fairness and safety monitoring easily with these tools in [FAID repository on GitHub](https://github.com/asabuncuoglu13/faid).
+Developers can also add the scripts directly to their codebase for customized tracking formats (see [FAID's Guide on this issue](https://github.com/asabuncuoglu13/faid/tree/main/docs)).

 If you're already using these libraries, FAID's logging behavior will feel familiar.